HighGrain · Thinking

 AMBIT-6 · Alignment Maturity ~8 min read

-What AMBIT does not do
+What AMBIT does not yet handle well

 AMBIT describes the shape of a mature EA practice.
-It does not tell you how to build the trust with your CFO that makes Strategic Alignment possible.
+It does not — cannot — tell you how to build the trust with your CFO that makes Strategic Alignment possible.
 It does not tell you how to navigate the political dynamics of an organisation where IT and business have a history of adversarial relationships.
-It does not tell you how to demonstrate value quickly enough to survive the first budget cycle.
-These are human problems requiring human judgement, contextual reading, and the practical wisdom that accumulates through experience rather than through reading frameworks.
+It does not tell you how to demonstrate value quickly enough to survive the first funding cycle.

+These are human problems.
+They require human judgement, contextual reading, and the kind of practical wisdom that accumulates through experience rather than through reading frameworks.
 AMBIT gives you a map.
 It does not give you the navigational skill to use it in every terrain.

 References

 1. 1Kotusev, S. (2019).
 The Practice of Enterprise Architecture.
 SK Publishing.
-Kotusev, S. (2023).
-Enterprise Architects: The Agents of Digital Transformation.
-SK Publishing.